robmclarty/nginx-config/README.md

 different from the global settings found in the main `nginx.conf` file and should be tailored to the needs of your website/app.

+NOTE: what I mean by "app specific config" is a config file that would live in `/etc/nginx/sites-available` which you would link to from `/etc/nginx/sites-enabled`.
+The main `nginx.conf` will automatically load anything that's in `sites-enabled` ;)

 I find that using nginx in front of my (in my case, Nodejs) applications is a really great (read: feature-rich, performant, and easy-to-setup) solution for handling low to decently-sized loads that helps me hit the ground running.
 When